Article

 If you're considering a prenup, it's recommended that you seek legal advice to ensure that it is valid and enforceable.

-Conditional arrangements in a prenup have both pros and cons for the relationship, assets and finances of both marriage partners in the relationship.
-Before getting married- and before deciding on a prenup agreement- it's important to weigh up these considerations.
+Conditional arrangements in a prenup have both pros and cons for the relationship, assets, and finances of both marriage partners in the relationship.
+Before getting married - and before deciding on a prenup agreement - it's important to weigh up these considerations.

-Pro's of a prenuptial agreement
+The pros of a prenuptial agreement

 One of the main benefits of a prenup is that it can provide clarity and certainty in the event of a divorce or separation.